LiJ2021/WeatherApp/readme.md

 Applications/frameworks/libraries/middleware/utilities used - pug (HTML preprocessor/template engine), express, node, body-parser, node-fetch, nodemon, express-rate-limit

-*I wanted to implement a gitignore to hide my api key, but that would make it a little more difficult for other users to run the app, unless they got their own api key. fetch(`http://api.weatherapi.com/v1/current.json?key=${apikey}&q=${city}`)

-I installed a rate limiter to prevent massive requests in short time frames
+I wanted to implement a gitignore to hide my api key, but that would make it a little more difficult for other users to run the app, unless they got their own api key. fetch(`http://api.weatherapi.com/v1/current.json?key=${apikey}&q=${city}`) so I installed a rate limiter to prevent massive requests in short time frames

 To run the files you have to install all middleware/applications/frameworks etc from your terminal with the following: git